Die Gründerin der Spinefoundation

 The founder, Professor Karin Büttner-Janz, has an extraordinary professorship at the Charité - Universitätsmedizin Berlin.
-After decades of experience in the surgical and conservative treatment of spinal disorders and extensive research in this field, which has been documented in hundreds of publications and oral presentations, she became convinced that the "problem spine" needs a new approach, with benefit for many people of Germany and other countries.
+After decades of experience in the surgical and conservative treatment of spinal disorders and extensive research in this field, which has been documented in hundreds of publications and oral presentations, she became convinced that the "problem spine" needs a further approach.
 It was with this aim in mind that she set up the Büttner-Janz Spinefoundation in May 2012.

 Professor Büttner-Janz has gained international distinction both, as an athlete and in the field of medicine.
 She was the most successful German athlete at the Olympic Games in Munich in 1972 and won a total of 17 medals at Olympic Games and in World and European championships during her career as a gymnast.

 2016 Professor Büttner-Janz became Master of Business Administration (general management) at the Hochschule für Technik und Wirtschaft Berlin.
-In collaboration with PwC and architects, she developed a new innovative hospital type for more protection against surgical site and further infections.
-Spine patients shall also have advantages - because the target is to reduce significantly the number of infections.
+In collaboration with PwC and architects, she developed a new innovative hospital type for more protection against surgical site infections.
+Spine and other patients shall have advantages and safer surgeries.
+The target is to reduce significantly the number of infections.